This post may contain affiliate links. Please read our disclosure policy.

 Cheesecake

-- It takes 8-10 minutes to pre-bake the crust and 55-65 minutes to bake the cheesecake.
+- Bake.
+Place the cheesecake on the rack above the pan of water and bake for 55-65 minutes.
 The cheesecake is done when the center wobbles a little when you jiggle the pan.
 The edges of the cheesecake should look firmer than the center.

 Best Pumpkin Cheesecake Recipe Tips

-Once the cheesecake is done baking, let it sit in the oven for 1 hour or longer with the oven door cracked – be sure to turn the oven off!
+- Don’t rush the cooling process: Once the cheesecake is done baking, let it sit in the oven for 60-90 minutes with the oven door cracked, and be sure to turn the oven off!
 A slow cooling process will help prevent the cheesecake from cracking.
 Don’t forget to refrigerate your cheesecake over night before serving.

 Pumpkin Spice Cheesecake Variations and Substitutions